 If you are assigned a substitute bus or another driver’s bus for a trip, or a temporary bus, you are required to complete the VCR, Pre / Post Trip Inspection, and clean the bus at the end of the trip.
 At midday, drivers are responsible for cleaning the bus assigned to them.
 Close all windows and the front door.

 Properly complete the Vehicle Condition Report (VCR) and report all deficiencies to the shop before going on route.
 Use the table to execute the inspections as well, A flashlight is required for Pre/Post-Trips Inspections.
+Use the tablet to execute the pre and post inspection.

 In the absence of the monitor, ensure that student attendance documentation is completed.
 (Sp.
 Needs Driver)